-Mr Aria highlighted that all the value chains have to be considered, including trade possibilities on the global market.
+The representative of the Afghan Ministry of Finance highlighted that all the value chains have to be considered, including trade possibilities on the global market.
 But Afghanistan was unable to subsidise exportation of legal crops in its agricultural sector, because of the emphasis of development cooperation on nurturing a free-market economy:

 "The local markets do not have the capacities to add that value.
 And if we look at the trade regime in food and agriculture products in most of the developed economies like in Europe, the US and others, there are certain restrictions, on what you can import and what you cannot import.
 But also In Afghanistan, you don't have the infrastructure in place to transit these produces to global markets.
 So you need a very holistic approach, not just training to the farmers to be able to address it."
 A transition period is necessary to switch from a subsidised economy to an economy without subsidies.